sebastiannordby/lead-time-calculator/README.md

 - **Security/Quality Code Scanning**: Tools like **Snyk** and/or **SonarCloud** should be integrated for scanning and monitoring security and quality.
 - **Frontend Tests**: There are no tests for the frontend at the moment.
 - **Frontend Formatting Rules**: Although not critical, some formatting rules (e.g., using **Prettier**) could be applied, especially for Razor pages.
+- API -> Application: Mediatr Could have been used to dispatch requests to the application layer, to avoid having to reference handlers directly in the API-project.

 ## General Notes
 - The frontend could use some additional work, but given the short timeframe and my busy schedule, I did my best to implement a functional solution within the constraints.